 Another great way to workout during the holidays when you do not have access to a gym is to just get outside and take a brisk walk, run a mile or two or use Youtube videos.

-2. How to eat healthy during Holidays: Plan your meals in advance
+2. How to eat healthy during the Holidays: Plan your meals in advance

 OR you could just eat, and enjoy the day without worrying about calories.
 The most important point to take away from this little lecture is that you don’t let the day turn into a week, two weeks or however long, of mindless eating because that will all add up.
 And we all know what happens when all the surplus calories add up over a period of time.